miladnorouziii/TinyVGG-fashionMNIST/README.md

 * Batch size
 * Optimizer model

-After running the code with a learning rate of 0.003, the number of epochs of 15 and the Adam optimizer, the following graphs and accuracies have been obtained.
+After running the code with a learning rate of 0.003, the number of epochs of 15 and the Adam optimizer, the following graphs and accuracies have been obtained.(For display and testing purposes only.
+Better results can be achieved by changing the parameters.)

 Accuracies: